1301 Syllabus Spring 2012

 NOTE: Students must also abide by the policies, procedures, and rules set forth in the "Student Code of Conduct" and all other policies set forth in the Alamo Colleges-San Antonio College e-Catalog.

 Internet Course Attendance: Participation = attendence in internet courses, and turning in work = participation.
-Thus, if you drop our of correspondence and are not turning in work for more then two weeks in a semester you may be dropped.
+Thus, if you drop out of correspondence and are not turning in work for more then two weeks in a semester you may be dropped.
 Contact me immediately if you have any kind of access issues preventing your participation.
+Summer Attendance: Summer school moves over three times as fast as the regular semester.
+The equivalent of two weeks attendance in the summer is FOUR DAYS.
+You MUST participate consistently and daily in the summer.
+Non-participation for over four days may result in you being dropped from the class.

-Peer Response and Writer's Reviews: Typically, for each draft you will do peer response on your peer's drafts and then write a "Writer's Review" before submitting the next draft (or after you write the final draft of an essay).
+Peer Response and Writer's Reviews: Typically, for each draft, you will do peer response on your peer's drafts and then write a "Writer's Review" before submitting the next draft (or after you write the final draft of an essay).
 I consider engaging in peer response and doing writing reviews to be crucial activities in this class.
-Credit for this work will be counted in the On-time Drafts and Drafting Activities portion of your grade.

 Required Integrity Check: I may require your work to undergo an integrity check with TurnItIn.
 This check will insure that this work was written by you and abides by our Plagiarism/Scholastic Dishonesty policy.